A criterion on trivial homotopy

 \eject

 {\bf £2.
 The general framework}

 £2.1.
-We denote by $\Ab$ the category of Abelian groups, by $\mod_\O$ the category of finitely generated $\O\-$modules where $\O$ is a complete discrete va-luation ring with unequal characteristics, and by $\CC$ the category of {\it small\/} categories; all the other categories we consider are assumed to be {\it small\/}.
-Let $\A$ be a category; we call {\it $\A\-$category\/} any category $\B$ containing $\A$ as a subcategory having the same objects, and fulfilling the following two conditions
+We denote by $\Ab$ the category of Abelian groups, by $\mod_\O$ the category of finitely generated $\O\-$modules where $\O$ is a complete discrete va-luation ring with unequal characteristics, and by $\Set$ the category of sets; all the other categories we consider are assumed to be {\it small\/}.
+For any cate-gory $\C$ and any pair of $\C\-$objects $Q$ and $R\,,$ we denote by $\C (Q,R)$ the set of $\C\-$morphisms from $R$ to $Q$ and set $\C (Q,Q) = \C (Q)$ for short; let us say that $\C$ is {\it ordered\/} if it fulfills the following condition [3,~A5.1.1]